Test Catalog

 AMH may be used as a surrogate to antral follicle count (AFC) at day 2 to 4 of the menstrual cycle to determine ovarian reserve.
 Women with an AFC greater than 15 are identified as having high ovarian reserve.
 In this context, a Roche AMH concentration greater than 1.77 ng/mL at day 2 to 4 of the menstrual cycle identified women with an AFC greater than 15 with 88.3% sensitivity and 68.3% specificity.(1)

-In patients with polycystic ovarian syndrome, AMH concentrations may be 2- to 5-fold higher than age-appropriate reference range values.
+In individuals with polycystic ovarian syndrome, AMH concentrations may be 2- to 5-fold higher than age-appropriate reference range values.
 Such high levels predict anovulatory and irregular cycles.

 In children with intersex conditions, an AMH result above the normal female range is predictive of the presence of testicular tissue, while an undetectable value suggests its absence.